Skip to content

 subset.load() # loads only the chunks needed

-Writing and Syncing
+Writing and Pushing

 with cfdb.open_edataset(remote_conn, 'local.cfdb', flag='w') as ds: